-This study analyzed extracted data from 7 LDLT centers, containing over 1800 recipients and it demonstrated that SFSG was associated with an inferior 3-year graft survival, but no significant discriminatory effect on 5-year graft survival was demonstrated.
+This study analyzed extracted data from seven LDLT centers, containing over 1800 recipients and it demonstrated that SFSG was associated with an inferior 3-year graft survival, but no significant discriminatory effect on 5-year graft survival was demonstrated.
 In regions of low deceased donor rate, living donor liver graft represents a significant organ source[28].
 As inferred by its name, SFSS is the manifestation of the physiological mismatch secondary to a SFSG.
-Given the high morbidity and mortality associated with SFSS reported in early series[29], insufficient graft size became a major reason leading to donor rejection especially in female donors and this situation frequently results in wait list mortality of the desperate patients.
+Given the high morbidity and mortality associated with SFSS reported in early series[29], insufficient graft size became a major reason leading to donor rejection especially in female donors.
+This situation frequently results in wait list mortality of the desperate patients.

-As our understanding of the relationship between SFSG and SFSS increases, a number of techniques had been proposed to alleviate the physiological mismatch associated with the use of SFSG[16].
+As our understanding of the relationship between SFSG and SFSS increases, a number of techniques have been proposed to alleviate the physiological mismatch associated with the use of SFSG[16].
 In the author’s center, measurement of portal venous flow and portal venous pressure assessment are performed once the actual donor graft size to GV/SLV ratio is less than 40%.
-If the portal flow is over 400 mL/min/100 g and the portal venous/hepatic venous pressure gradient is over 15 mmHg, splenic artery is clipped to reduce portal venous flow[17].
-Apart from intra-operative modulatory procedures, we adopted a strict postoperative fluid management protocol such as keeping the patient 5-degree to the right side and head up, maintaining low central venous pressure (i.e., at 5 mmHg) by diuresis and albumin infusion to ensure optimal graft perfusion pressure.
-With these measures we and many other centers are able to recruit SFSGs as small as 0.6% of BW or less than 25% ESLV.
+If the portal flow is over 400 mL/min/100 g and the portal venous/hepatic venous pressure gradient is over 15 mmHg, the splenic artery is clipped to reduce portal venous flow[17].
+Apart from intra-operative modulatory procedures, we adopted a strict postoperative fluid management protocol, such as keeping the patient 5-degree to the right side and head up, maintaining low central venous pressure (i.e. at 5 mmHg) by diuresis and albumin infusion to ensure optimal graft perfusion pressure.
+With these measures we and many other centers are able to recruit SFSGs as small as 0.6% of body weight or less than 25% estimated SLV.

-It was generally believed that SFSG is associated with higher chance of SFSS and hence morbidity and mortality.
+It was generally believed that SFSG was associated with a higher chance of SFSS and hence morbidity and mortality.
 However, the risk of clinically detectable SFSS associated with SFSG in the included studies was only 0-11.4%.
 This low incidence suggested that SFSS in SFSG recipient could be safely avoided if appropriate perioperative precautions had been taken.
 In addition, the short-term mortality associated with SFSG was comparable to the figure quoted by most other series using NFSG.

 Unlike the case of renal transplantation, in which SFS kidney graft is associated with higher incidence of long-term graft loss[30], long-term outcomes of SFS liver graft were infrequently reported in the literature.
-Although many publications reported long-term treatment outcomes, majority of them were not suitable for meta-analysis.
-For instance, some reported long-term outcomes using overall patient survival instead of graft survival[31,32], while other used different definition of SFSG (i.e., 0.85)[33] and different end-point (i.e., 10-year) for survival analysis[34]; all these limited the number of papers to be included in the current meta-analysis.
+Although many publications reported long-term treatment outcomes, the majority of them were not suitable for meta-analysis.
+For instance, some reported long-term outcomes using overall patient survival instead of graft survival[31,32], while another used a different definition of SFSG (i.e. 0.85)[33], and different end-point (i.e. 10-year) for survival analysis[34].
+All these limited the number of papers to be included in the current meta-analysis.